IN POWER LEVEL

 Let’s list five feats that show Thing may have Planetary-Level of Super Strength.

-INTERESTED IN THING?
+A FAN OF THING?
 CLICK ON Fantastic Four No. 1: Panel by Panel BELOW TO BUY THE HARDCOVER COMIC ON AMAZON.

 WHY THING CAN BUST A PLANET